|Saint Jose's New Altar|

 That was at about 10:30am.
 All school mass is at 2pm on Fridays.
 So we scrambled to set everything up, and it was beyond-joyful for us to celebrate mass there again.
 I, for one, felt very much like dancing down the aisle.

 And smack dab in the middle of the mass, it struck me: Saint José had worked this miracle.
 How did I know?

 Saint José, the little Mexican martyr I wrote a book (“Blessed José”) about, is one of the patrons of our school.
 Not only that, but February 10th is his feastday, and our first mass back in our chapel was the first all-school mass after celebrating his feast day as a saint.
 And there’s more.
 In the back of the chapel, we have a small side altar.
 Before, it was dedicated to Saint Miguel Pro – an awesome saint.
 But as soon as José became a saint, we felt the altar should be dedicated to him – a young saint for a school full of young saints-in-the-making.
 So two of the faculty swapped out Saint Miguel’s image for Saint José’s.
 That was early February.

 What really struck me was this: if little Saint José is patron of something, what is it?
 Opening up churches, of course!
 That’s what he gave his life for – to reopen the churches of Mexico.
 And he had reopened our church!
 Wow!

-So pray to Saint Anthony when you lose something – and he’ll help you find it, guaranteed.
+So pray to Saint Anthony when you lose something – and he’ll help you find it.
 Pray to Saint Jude when you feel like a lost cause, and he’ll come through.
 Pray to Saint Christopher when you’re on a big trip, and he’ll keep you safe.
-But when your church is closed, be it due to country-wide persecution, or just the building inspectors, pray to the little fourteen-year-old Mexican boy, José.
-He’s only just getting started at his newest job.
+But when your church is closed, be it due to country-wide persecution, or even just fire code, pray to the little fourteen-year-old Mexican boy, José.
+He’s just getting started

 Saint José, pray for us!!!